 In case you don’t already know, AMD’s Ryzen 4000 series chips just decimate Intel’s 10th crap.
 So, unless you’re a hardcore Intel fanboy, get the Asus Vivobook S14 AMD Ryzen 5 4500u variant.
 DO NOT get the Asus VivoBook S14 i5 variant, like seriously, it’s just bad.
 And also if you’re getting the Asus Vivobook S14 AMD Ryzen 7 4700u variant, then probably skip on that too.

 Why?
 Well, it’s more powerful, sure.
 But the laptop’s cooling capability isn’t top-notch to keep up with that, so it won’t be able to take full advantage of the Ryzen 7’s power.
 So, sticking to Ryzen 5 would be the best thing in my opinion.

-In the daily day to day use, the Ryzen 5 flies though everything and doesn’t lag at all.
+In daily day-to-day use, the Ryzen 5 flies through everything and doesn’t lag at all.
 Even if you’re pushing it hard with some light 4K editing then too, it’ll handle it.
 For light to moderate use it’s awesome.